 So with this, I have decided to list seven acts to look out for this time around when deciding who to see alongside the likes of Thugger and Tame Impala at this year’s festival.

 Car Seat Headrest

-Car Seat Headrest is an indie rock band hailing from Viriginia and is led by the charismatic singer-songwriter Will Toledo.
+Car Seat Headrest is an indie rock band hailing from Virginia and is led by the charismatic singer-songwriter Will Toledo.
 Toledo began the group as a solo project releasing albums via Bandcamp, before expanding the lineup and releasing two highly successful albums in the last two years.
 2016s “Teens of Denial” appeared in many best of the year lists, with critics and audiences alike impressed with Toledo’s lyricism in particular.
-The groups sound is a mixture of 90s alt rock and 70s classic rock, and is bound to suit a mid-afternoon slot in the greenery of Albert Park.
+The groups sound is a mixture of 90s alt-rock and 70s classic rock and is bound to suit a mid-afternoon slot in the greenery of Albert Park.

 Key Songs: Something Soon, Fill in the Blank, Drunk Drivers/Killer Whales